 One of the reasons for the increased activity in sales of HVAC services companies is the fact that the industry has low barriers to entry.
 Any individual who attended trade school and knows mechanics can be brought up to speed on HVAC systems fairly quickly.

 From Big to Small

-First of all, it’s not that uncommon for a handy man to begin working on a neighbor’s house.
-Afterwards they learn how to become a plumber, obtain a license, and run a small plumbing repair business out of their truck.
+First of all, it’s not that uncommon for a handyman to begin working on a neighbor’s house.
+Afterward, they learn how to become a plumber, obtain a license, and run a small plumbing repair business out of their truck.
 Relying only on word of mouth, a good plumber with this set-up can see $100,000 a year.
-With this relatively simple path to a new career, the market in northern California currently is divided among many of these one- and two-person outfits—with a group of slightly larger companies.
+With this relatively simple path to a new career, the market in northern California currently is divided among many of these ones- and two-person outfits—with a group of slightly larger companies.
 Those that have a $2-10m EBITDA and employ half a dozen or 10 employees.
-Lastly, there are the top-tier companies who dominate the market.
+Lastly, there are top-tier companies that dominate the market.
 It’s these top-tier companies who are service experts and are increasingly seeking to acquire smaller shops.
 Likewise, with a growing number of private equity (PE) firms.

-Experts say that PE is definitely more numbers oriented, as you would imagine.
-The goals of these players really vary by the firm.
+Experts say that PE is definitely more numbers-oriented, as you would imagine.
+The goals of these players really vary by firm.
 There are those who are more founder-oriented and want to do everything they can to run and increase the business, along with some who run the business from a spreadsheet.

 For example, Source Refrigeration recently announced the acquisition of RSI, a provider of commercial refrigeration installation and maintenance services.
 They cater to supermarkets, distribution centers, and cold storage facilities in Northern California.
 They’re headquartered in Sacramento.

 Source’s operations in Northern California will be merged with RSI, and the combined operations will be headed by RSI’s founder, Sam Wilson.
 They will operate under the Refrigeration Solutions brand name.